 \section{Markov processes on time-like graphs}

 Suppose that $\GG=(\VV,\EE)$ is a TLG and $\VV$ is finite.
-Let $\PP$ denote the distribution of a Markov process $\{Y(t), t\in [t_0,t_N]\}$.
-We do not assume that the Markov process is necessarily time-homogeneous, i.e., that its transition probabilities are invariant under time shifts.
+Let $\PP $ denote the distribution of a Markov process $\{Y(t)$, $t\in[t_0,t_N]\}$.
+We do not assume that the Markov process is necessarily time-homogeneous, that is, that its transition probabilities are invariant under time shifts.